Discrete Structures, Fundamentals I and Fundamentals II

-Eric is a senior, studying computer science with a cyber operations concentration and has spent three coops with the U.S. Department of Defense.
-In his spare time, he enjoys reading epics and classics (mostly of the British variety), sipping on a fine cup of coffee, scaling walls, running, taking pictures, and if he’s feeling particularly adventurous, taking an aimless journey into the wild.
-He’s more than happy to tutor for Object-Oriented Design, Algorithms and Data, Computer Organization, and Fundies.
+Eric is a senior studying computer science and has spent three coops with the U.S. Department of Defense.
+In his spare time, he enjoys reading epics and classics (mostly of the British variety), drinking a nice espresso, climbing, running, taking pictures, and if he’s feeling particularly adventurous, taking an aimless journey into the wild.
+He’s more than happy to tutor for Object-Oriented Design, Algorithms and Data, Computer Organization, Network Security, .
 He can also be a resource for Networking Fundamentals, Probability and Statistics, and Theory of Computation as well.

 Matt is a middler studying computer science, he is currently working as a iOS developer on co-op at PayPal.
 In his spare time he enjoys playing video games, browsing the web and exploring the great outdoors.
 His focus will be on Object-Oriented Design, Theory of Computation, Computer Organization and Logic & Computation.
 He can also be a resource for Fundies 1 & 2, Discrete Structures, Probability & Statistics as well as Calculus 1 & 2.

 Thursday 6-9pm Stephanie Lund